zopefoundation/zc.relation/src/zc/relation/README.txt

 If you want to read more, next steps depend on how you like to learn.
 Here are some of the other documents in the zc.relation package.

+:optimization.txt:
+    Best practices for optimizing your use of the relation catalog.

+:searchindex.txt:
+    Queries factories and search indexes: from basics to nitty gritty details.

 :tokens.txt:
     This document explores the details of tokens.
 All God's chillun love tokens, at least if God's chillun are writing non-toy apps using zc.relation.
 It includes discussion of the token helpers that the catalog provides, how to use zope.app.intid-like registries with zc.relation, how to use tokens to "join" query results reasonably efficiently, and how to index joins.

-:searchindex.txt:
-    Queries factories and search indexes: from basics to nitty gritty details.

-:optimization.txt:
-    Best practices for optimizing your use of the relation catalog.

-:administration.txt:
-    Managing indexes and listeners.
+It also is unnecessarily mind-blowing because of the examples used.

 :interfaces.py:
     The contract, for nuts and bolts.